NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 There is also an MSBuild property `$(IncludeContentInPack)`, which defaults to `true`.
 If this is set to `false` on any project, then the content from that project are not included in the nuget package.

 > [!Note]
-> Apart from Content items, the &lt;Pack&gt; and &lt;PackagePath&gt; metadata can also be set on files with a build action of Compile, EmbeddedResource, ApplicationDefinition, Page, Resource, SplashScreen, DesignData, DesignDataWithDesignTimeCreatableTypes, CodeAnalysisDictionary, AndroidAsset, AndroidResource, BundleResource or None.
+> Apart from Content items, the `<Pack>` and `<PackagePath>` metadata can also be set on files with a build action of Compile, EmbeddedResource, ApplicationDefinition, Page, Resource, SplashScreen, DesignData, DesignDataWithDesignTimeCreatableTypes, CodeAnalysisDictionary, AndroidAsset, AndroidResource, BundleResource or None.
 >
-> For pack to append the filename to your package path when using globbing patterns, your package path must end with the directory separator character, otherwise the package path is treated as the full path including the file name.
+> For pack to append the filename to your package path when using globbing patterns, your package path must end with the folder separator character, otherwise the package path is treated as the full path including the file name.

 ### IncludeSymbols

-When using `MSBuild /t:pack /p:IncludeSymbols=true`, the corresponding pdb files are copied along with other output files (`.dll`, `.exe`, `.winmd`, `.xml`, `.json`, `.pri`).
+When using `MSBuild /t:pack /p:IncludeSymbols=true`, the corresponding `.pdb` files are copied along with other output files (`.dll`, `.exe`, `.winmd`, `.xml`, `.json`, `.pri`).
 Note that setting `IncludeSymbols=true` creates a regular package *and* a symbols package.

 ### IncludeSource

-This is the same as `IncludeSymbols`, except that it copies source files along with pdbs as well.
-All files of type Compile are copied over to `src\<ProjectName>\` preserving the relative path directory structure in the resulting package.
+This is the same as `IncludeSymbols`, except that it copies source files along with `.pdb` files as well.
+All files of type `Compile` are copied over to `src\<ProjectName>\` preserving the relative path folder structure in the resulting package.
 The same also happens for source files of any `ProjectReference` which has `TreatAsPackageReference` set to `false`.

 If a file of type Compile, is outside the project folder, then it is just added to `src\<ProjectName>\`.